 The economy is expected to take a big hit from the global health crisis as it weighs on domestic and global economic activity.
 FocusEconomics Consensus Forecast panelists see GDP contracting 3.9% in 2020, which is down 5.3 percentage points from last month’s projection.
 For 2021, the panel forecasts the economy to expand 3.9%.

 5 years of economic forecasts for more than 30 economic indicators.

 Get a sample report showing our regional, country and commodities data and analysis.

 Start working with the reports used by the world’s major financial institutions, multinational enterprises & government agencies now.
 Click on the button below to get started.

-Consumer confidence came in at minus 51.0 in July, down from June's minus 50.0.
+Consumer confidence came in at minus 57.0 in November, improving slightly from October’s all-time low of minus 59.

-The NEVI Manufacturing Purchasing Managers’ Index (PMI), produced by S&P Global, eased to 55.9 in June from 57.8 in May, reaching a 19-month low.
+The NEVI Manufacturing Purchasing Managers’ Index (PMI), produced by S&P Global, fell to 47.9 in October from 49.0 in September.